Pesticides put bumblebee colonies at risk of failure

 Neonicotinoids are nicotine-like chemicals used to protect various crops from locusts, aphids and other pests.

-“Chronic exposure ... impairs natural foraging behavior and increases worker mortality, leading to significant reductions in brood development and colony success,” the scientists wrote in the report in the journal Nature on Sunday.
+“Chronic exposure ... impairs natural foraging behaviour and increases worker mortality, leading to significant reductions in brood development and colony success,” the scientists wrote in the report in the journal Nature on Sunday.

 Exposure to a combination of the two pesticides “increases the propensity of colonies to fail”, according to the researchers at Royal Holloway, University of London.